AsimovNo9/ExperimentalRoboticsLab/README.md

  # Installation
  1. Clone the Git into your ROS workspace
- 2. Rename the folder into "experimental_robotics" as that is how tha package is structured to remove the descripancies of the repo
+ 2. Rename the folder into "experimental_robotics" as that is how the package is structured to remove the descripancies of the repo
- 3. Catkin_make or build your workspace
+ 3. catkin_make or build your workspace
  4. Source the Setup.bash if not already done
  5. roslaunch experimental_robotics CluedoLaunch.launch